 Chemical Properties of Soils of the Study Area

 The chemical characteristics of the soils of the study area are presented in Table 3 Soil pH (H₂O) ranged from strongly acidic to slightly acidic across the three pedons, with values between 4.03 and 6.55 in the surface horizons.
 The lower pH values recorded in Pedon 1 (4.03–4.43) reflect the influence of exchangeable acidity and continuous leaching of basic cations, while the relatively higher values in Pedon 2 sub-surface horizons (6.08–6.55) surface horizons suggest less intense leaching and a more favorable condition for nutrient availability.
 This observation agrees with Akpan-Idiok (2012), who reported that the acidity of soils in humid regions is closely related to the leaching of bases and the dominance of exchangeable acidity.
-Organic carbon content was generally low, ranging from 0.239% in the subsurface horizon of Pedon 3 to 1.756% in the surface horizon of Pedon 2.
-The higher organic carbon values in surface horizons can be attributed to the presence of organic residues and reduced decomposition at the soil surface, while the decline with depth follows the normal pattern in tropical soils and corroborates the findings of Adeoye et al. (2013).
-Total nitrogen exhibited a similar distribution with higher concentrations in the upper horizons (up to 0.240%) and a marked decline with depth, reflecting the strong dependence of soil nitrogen on organic matter content (Nsor, 2014).
-Available phosphorus was low to moderate across the pedons, with surface horizons generally having higher values (e.g., 12.3 mg/kg in Pedon 3 Ap) compared with subsurface horizons.
-This may be attributed to the mineralization of organic matter at the surface and phosphorus fixation in the more acidic subsurface horizons.
-The relatively low available P values in horizons with higher acidity agree with the report of Akinrinde and Obigbesan (2000), who observed that phosphorus availability decreases under conditions of high exchangeable acidity.
+Organic-C content was generally low, ranging from 0.239% in the subsurface horizon of Pedon 3 to 1.756% in the surface horizon of Pedon 2.
+The higher organic-C values in surface horizons can be attributed to the presence of organic residues and reduced decomposition at the soil surface, while the decline with depth follows the normal pattern in tropical soils and corroborates the findings of Adeoye et al. (2013).
+Total-N exhibited a similar distribution with higher concentrations in the upper horizons (up to 0.240%) and a marked decline with depth, reflecting the strong dependence of soil N on organic matter content (Nsor, 2014).
+Available phosphorus was low to moderate across the pedons, with surface horizons generally having higher values (e.g., 12.3 mg kg-1 in Pedon 3 Ap) compared with subsurface horizons.
+This may be attributed to the mineralization of organic matter on the surface and phosphorus fixation in the more acidic subsurface horizons.
+The relatively low available P values in horizons with higher acidity agree with the report of Akinrinde and Obigbesan (2000), who observed that P-availability decreases under conditions of high exchangeable acidity.

-Exchangeable bases varied considerably among the pedons, with calcium and magnesium being the dominant cations on the exchange complex.
-Calcium ranged from 2.06 to 6.25 cmol kg⁻¹ and magnesium from 0.99 to 3.06 cmol kg⁻¹, while sodium and potassium were present in smaller amounts, generally below 1.0 cmol kg⁻¹ except in the A horizon of Pedon 3 where Na reached 1.283 cmol·kg⁻¹.
-The dominance of Ca and Mg is consistent with the findings of Esu (2010), who noted that divalent bases tend to dominate the exchange complex of many humid tropical soils.
-Exchangeable potassium was consistently low across all horizons, suggesting the likelihood of K deficiency under continuous cultivation unless external sources are supplied.
-The calculated effective cation exchange capacity (ECEC), obtained as the sum of Ca, Mg, Na, K and exchangeable acidity, ranged from 5.23 cmol(+)·kg⁻¹ in the B horizon of Pedon 3 to 11.45 cmol(+)·kg⁻¹ in the Ah horizon of Pedon 2.
+Exchangeable bases varied considerably among the pedons, with Ca and Mg being the dominant cations on the exchange complex.
+Ca ranged from 2.06 to 6.25 cmol kg⁻¹ and Mg from 0.99 to 3.06 cmol kg⁻¹, while Na and K were present in smaller amounts, generally below 1.0 cmol kg⁻¹ except in the A horizon of Pedon 3 where Na reached 1.283 cmol·kg⁻¹.
+The dominance of Ca and Mg was consistent with the findings of Esu (2010), who noted that divalent bases tend to dominate the exchange complex of many humid tropical soils.
+Exchangeable K was consistently low across all horizons, suggesting the likelihood of K deficiency under continuous cultivation unless external sources are supplied.
+The calculated effective CEC, obtained as the sum of Ca, Mg, Na, K and exchangeable acidity, ranged from 5.23 cmol(+) kg⁻¹ in the B horizon of Pedon 3 to 11.45 cmol(+) kg⁻¹ in the Ah horizon of Pedon 2.
 The relatively higher values in the surface horizons of Pedon 2 may be attributed to higher organic matter and base cation contents, which enhance the nutrient-holding capacity of the soils.